Ersanio/snes-assembly-book/docs/collections/stack.md

 ```

 {% hint style="info" %}
 The A, X and Y registers do not have a separate stack.
-There is only one stack, specified by the 'stack pointer register'.
+There is only one stack, specified by the "stack pointer register".
 For detailed explanations about the stack pointer register, see: [Stack pointer register](../processor/stackpointer.md)
 {% endhint %}

 ## 16-bit mode stack operations